rm-controls/rm-controls-tutorial/en/dev_guide/code_style.md

 Please note that we rely on clang-format version **10**.
 Sadly, newer versions are not fully backward compatible.

 clang-format requires a configuration file in the root of your catkin workspace.
-The MoveIt repo contains this file [here](https://github.com/ros-planning/moveit/blob/master/.clang-format).
+All rm-controls repo provides same file on repo root file.
+.

 ### Command Line